 Not only has this galaxy been made possible but it instantly feels infinitely larger than Sean’s “universe”.
-Navigating these colossal systems with any semblance of knowing where you’re going or what the hell to do demands a complexity of gameplay decisions that many a console gamer will not be attuned to.
+Navigating 400 billion star systems with any semblance of knowing where you’re going or what the hell to do demands a complexity of gameplay decisions that many a console gamer will not be attuned to.

 Elite: Dangerous Is A Rare Breed For The Console Market

 This is where the culture shock comes in.
 If you’re a gamer that’s only ever invested in console gaming, you’ve likely missed out on the cerebral experiences that the sim genre has offered before now.
 On top of that, you’re likely not to bother with RTS games, which offer incredibly deep user interfaces and multitasking of priorities the extent to which no other game genre offers.
 Make no mistake, Elite: Dangerous is a sim.
 A very well thought out one indeed.
 It’s not a typical console release.
 There’s no story and nearly every aspect of the game will not offer you instant gratification.
 From achieving objectives, to collecting minerals or space loot or even landing… Everything takes time and thought.
 As a result, managing any one of these things, no matter how trivial they may seem in description, is very satisfying.